-Raising a Puppy with L.A.
-Southwest Guide Dog Raisers
+Raising a Puppy with Los Angeles Southwest Puppy Raisers

 We like to say, “It takes a community to raise a puppy!” and we would love for you to join in the fun.
 Puppy Raisers receive their charges when the pups are 8-10 weeks old and return them to a GDB campus for formal harness training when the pups are 14 to 18 months old.
 Step-by-step instructions are provided, you do not need dog handling skills to start.